 Causes of Cervical Spine Pain

 The cervical spine consists of 7 vertebrae that work to support the weight of the head, provide a wide range of motion, and protect the brainstem and spinal cord as it exits from the base of the skull.
-The upper part of the neck, called the upper cervical spine, is especially unique because of how those two vertebrae (C1 and C2) are shaped.
+The upper part of the neck, the upper cervical spine, is especially unique because of the shape of the C1 and C2 vertebrae.
 These two bones account for the majority of movement of the head and since they’re so freely movable, they can be particularly vulnerable to injury.

 Neck pain can happen as a result of muscular problems, ligament damage (I.e. from whiplash), disc degeneration, or nerve irritation.
 Some causes of neck pain can also be related to headaches, vertigo, arm pain, numbness and tingling in the hands, and other disorders.